A no-go theorem for superpositions of causal orders: General quantum processes

 The key property of the formalism is that it encodes signalling correlations: a choice of instrument in a region can change the marginal probability for measurement outcomes in another region.
 We say that a process is \emph{causally ordered} if there is a permutation $\sigma$ of $n$ elements such that $A^{\sigma(j)}$ cannot signal to any group of parties $\left\{A^{\sigma(k)}\right\}_k$ with $\sigma(k)<\sigma(j)$.
 Conversely, we say that $W$ is \emph{incompatible} with (the causal order induced by) $\sigma$ if it possible to signal from some $A^{\sigma(j)}$ to a group of parties $\left\{A^{\sigma(k)}\right\}_k$, all with $\sigma(k)<\sigma(j)$.
 We say that two processes $W_1$, $W_2$ are \emph{differently ordered} if they are causally ordered relative to permutations $\sigma_1$, $\sigma_2$, but incompatible with $\sigma_2$, $\sigma_1$, respectively.
 We are interested in superpositions of differently ordered processes.

 A related concept is that of \emph{causally nonseparable process}, which formalises the notion of indefinite causal order \cite{oreshkov12, oreshkov15, Wechs2019}.
-However, the existence of locally classical, causally nonseparable processes \cite{baumeler14, baumeler2017, Baumeler2019, Tobar2020} makes this definition unsuitable to characterise \emph{nonclassical} causal order.
+A process is causally separable if it is causally ordered or a probabilistic mixture of causally ordered processes.
+A superposition of differently ordered processes would necessarily be causally nonseparable (because it would be extremal and not causally ordered).
+However, the existence of locally classical, causally nonseparable processes \cite{baumeler14, baumeler2017, Baumeler2019, Tobar2020} indicates that the opposite is not true, making causal nonseparability unsuitable to characterise superpositions of causal orders.